Training structure

 Presentation

-Plants are directly and indirectly the basis of our food chain.
-In their environment, plants are constantly in association with micro-organisms that constitute their microbiota.
-Some of these microorganisms (bacteria, fungi, viruses...) are severely detrimental to crops while others improve their overall health (nutrition, development or resistance to diseases).
-Therefore, a strategy to meet the challenges of both production and food or feed safety is to understand how plants react, adapt and eventually benefit from the presence of microorganisms in their environment.
+Plants directly and indirectly form the basis of our food chain.
+In their environment, plants are constantly in association with the micro-organisms that make up their microbiota.
+Some of these micro-organisms (bacteria, fungi, viruses, etc.) cause serious damage to crops, while others improve their overall health (nutrition, development or resistance to disease).
+Understanding how plants react to, adapt to and eventually benefit from the presence of micro-organisms in their environment is therefore a key strategy for meeting the challenges of both food production and food and feed safety.

 Objectives

-Thanks to a balanced combination of training and practical training (10 months of laboratory internships divided between M1 and M2), our objective is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.
+Thanks to a balanced combination of training and practical experience (10 months of laboratory internships divided between M1 and M2), our aim is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.

-To do so, we will rely on the great scientific wealth in this field within the Muse perimeter (University of Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).
+To achieve this, we'll be drawing on the wealth of scientific expertise in this field at Muse (Université de Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).

 Know-how and skills